Our Board of Directors

 Mark is an entrepreneur who started his career by co-founding a software company.
 He has since served as a public company CEO and media executive and also served on the board of directors, and as an Interim CEO, of the Palm Springs Art Museum.
 He has also been a regular volunteer instructor in the prison system.
 Mark is active in the communities in which he has lived, serving on numerous non-profit and business boards, and has lived in multiple cities across Canada, now calling Montreal home.
 Mark was one of the founding board members of ARC Foundation, and has proudly continued to serve the organization as an Advisor since 2023.

-Doug is a member of the Order of Canada and a recipient of the Distinguished Alumni Award from the University of Alberta, the Distinguished Citizen Award and an honorary degree from MacEwan University, the Canadian General Counsel Lifetime Achievement Award, and the Queen Elizabeth II Diamond Jubilee Medal.
+Doug is a member of the Order of Canada.
+He is also a recipient of the Distinguished Alumni Award and an honorary doctorate from the University of Alberta, the Distinguished Citizen Award and an honorary doctorate from MacEwan University, the Canadian General Counsel Lifetime Achievement Award, and the Queen Elizabeth II Diamond Jubilee Medal.

 Dee Dee is an Executive Director, Development and Leadership Coach, at the University of British Columbia.
 With over 20 years’ experience in the social profit and private sectors, including extensive experience in fundraising, she has been recognized for strong business and donor relationships.
 As a certified leadership coach, Dee Dee has worked with leaders on strategic thinking, performance optimization, personal development, and work life harmony.
 A third generation Chinese Canadian, her community involvement has included being in service to the Saint James Music Academy, The Minerva Foundation for BC Women, and the SFU Mentors in Business Program.
 Dee Dee holds a Bachelor of Arts from the University of British Columbia and a Master of Business Administration from Simon Fraser University.
 She is an accredited executive coach with the International Coach Federation.